FindMySchool LogoFindMySchool

 For travel, most families will approach on foot or by local public transport within Lozells.
 The school shares a wider site context with other education settings in the area, which can influence traffic and congestion at peak times, so it is worth doing a timed trial run during the school week.

-Competition for Reception places.
-With 178 applications for 60 offers, admission is competitive.
+• Competition for Reception places.
+Admission is competitive.
 Families should treat distance, siblings, and priority categories as decisive factors and plan alternatives sensibly.

-Lozells Junior and Infant School and Nursery combines a structured approach to learning with outcomes that sit above England average, particularly at the higher standard measure at Key Stage 2.
+Lozells Junior and Infant School and Nursery combines a structured approach to learning with outcomes that sit securely, particularly at the expected-standard measure at Key Stage 2.
 Early reading is a clear strength, and the curriculum is described as deliberately sequenced, with examples that show ambition beyond English and maths.

 It suits families who value clear routines, strong reading foundations, and a school that takes both pupil voice and enrichment seriously.
 The main constraint is admission; demand is high enough that families should plan early, understand the oversubscription rules, and keep realistic alternatives in play.

-The school’s end of Key Stage 2 outcomes are above England averages, with 78% meeting the expected standard in reading, writing and mathematics in 2024, and 25.67% reaching the higher standard.
+The school's end of Key Stage 2 outcomes are secure, with 80% meeting the expected standard in reading, writing and mathematics in the current 2025 dataset, and 10% reaching the higher standard.
 The school is also judged Good by Ofsted, with the most recent inspection activity in October 2024.

-Reception applications are made through the local authority’s coordinated admissions process.
-The typical national offer date for primary places is 16 April, and Birmingham’s published timetable for September 2026 entry shows an application window opening in early October and closing in mid-January.
+Reception applications are made through the local authority's coordinated admissions process.
+The typical national offer date for primary places is 16 April, and Birmingham's published timetable for September 2027 entry shows an application window opening on 1 October 2026 and closing on 15 January 2027.

 Nursery and Reception are separate processes.
 Nursery uses a direct application route via the school’s nursery form, while Reception places are allocated through the coordinated local authority process and oversubscription rules.